buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcShearModulusMeasure.md

 # IfcShearModulusMeasure

-_IfcShearModulusMeasure_ is a measure of shear modulus.
+_IfcShearModulusMeasure_ is a measure of shear modulus.<!-- end of definition -->

 Usually measured in N/m2.